-All sorts of eCommerce email marketing campaigns can only be successful if you work a little more on your eCommerce email templates.
-Since they are the ones your audience will see, you need to pay special attention to crafting, testing, and tracking emails.
+All sorts of e-commerce email marketing campaigns can only be successful if you work a little more on your e-commerce email templates.
+Since they are the ones your audience gets to see, you need to pay special attention to crafting, testing, and tracking emails.

-Here are some more tricks about emails to boost eCommerce conversion rate through email marketing.
+Here are some more tricks to boost e-commerce conversion rates through email marketing.